 If you earn self-employed income, and use your motor vehicle for the purpose of earning a profit then you will be able to claim the related business expenses on your income tax return and use them to reduce the amount of taxable business income you earned.

-On line 9281 of your T1 tax return, Motor vehicle expenses, you may be eligible to claim:
+On line 9281 of your T2125 form, Motor vehicle expenses, you may be eligible to claim:

 - Licence and registration fees;

 - Interest on money borrowed to buy a motor vehicle;

 If you also use a motor vehicle for personal use